sean00880/GoogleAIStudio2/nextjs_space/docs/AI_PROVIDERS.md

 ## Examples

-See the research file at `~/ai_research_2025.md` for comprehensive code examples and implementation patterns.
+See additional research files for comprehensive code examples and implementation patterns.